Dor256/swole-server/README.md

-# Workouts App
+# Swole App Backend

-This repo contains the server code for the `Workouts` App.
+This repo contains the server code for the `Swole` App.